 Contamination.
-The presence of radioactive material where it is unwanted.
+The presence of RAM where it is unwanted.

 Controlled Area.
-Any area where radioactive materials or radiation producing devices are used or stored, and access is controlled to protect individuals from exposure to radiation.
+Any area where RAMs or radiation producing devices are used or stored, and access is controlled to protect individuals from exposure to radiation.

-Curie (Ci).
+$\underline{\text{Curie (Ci)}}$ .
 A unit of radioactivity.
-One curie equals 3.7×1010 nuclear disintegrations per second (dps).
+One curie equals 3.7 x 1010 nuclear disintegrations per second (dps).
 The equivalent SI unit of radioactivity is the Becquerel (Bq).
-A Bq is equal to 1 dps.
-Therefore 1 Ci = 3.7×1010 Bq.
+A Bq is equal to one dps.
+Therefore, one Ci equals 3.
+7 x 1010 Bq.